GREED-ED/Auction-Management-System/README.md

 ```
 ---

-## 📸 ScreenShots
+## 📸 ScreenShots & UML Diagrams

-Some of the UML Diagrams for the Auction Management System are [here](https://github.com/GREED-ED/Academic/blob/main/CSIT/5th%20sem/SAD/UML.md)
+The ScreenShots of the System are [here](https://github.com/GREED-ED/Auction-Management-System/tree/main/ScreenShots) & Some of the UML Diagrams for the Auction Management System are [here](https://github.com/GREED-ED/Academic/blob/main/CSIT/5th%20sem/SAD/UML.md)

 ---